dnelson86/arepo/documentation/source/config-options.md

 gravitational softening of some particles in the node is larger than the node distance and larger than the target particle's softening), the node is opened by default (because there could be mass components with a still smaller softening hidden in the node).
-This can cause a subtantial performance penalty in some cases.
+This can cause a substantial performance penalty in some cases.
 By setting this option, this can be avoided.
 The code will then be allowed to use softened nodes, but it does that by evaluating the node-particle interaction for each mass component with different softening